The Ugly Truth About Love

 THAT is what unconditional love is.

-If you can learn to love like that, your relationship will be fucking solid.
+If you can learn to love like that, your relationship will be solid.
 Hell yes it can.

 Rock on.